bwp91/homebridge-wemo/README.md

 # To Do:

-1. Parse response from telnet server for the ?P Querry and set On/Off Status
-2. Volume control
+1. Volume control
-3. Channel control
+2. Channel control